Upwork and Fiverr Alternatives to Try in 2023

-Fiverr and Upwork are probably the most common places where companies look for outside collaborators, and professionals seek freelance work.
+Fiverr and Upwork are probably the most common places where businesses and freelancers connect.
 Upwork, the older of the two, is known for a more rigorous vetting process that’s based on both skills and demand (since it has over 12 million registered freelancers, the demand for their area of work is now taken into account before they can join the platform).

 Fiverr started out as a marketplace for small, cheap gigs (that cost as little as $5), but quickly became Upwork’s main competitor.
 While Upwork is mostly used for business and professional services (marketing, development, design, accounting etc), Fiverr offers all of that but also pretty much anything you can think of (including spellcasting, astrology and tarot reading gigs that I personally love to browse!).